VW Beetle Conversion

 - Heat: PTC (electric) heater, Operated by stock heater controls

-Evaluating battery type and capacity we have to consider the energy consumption rate for typical driving.
-Many bugs have been converted in the past with efficiency claims between 200 and 300 Watt-hour per mile (Wh/mi).
-Many variables contribute to this efficiency such as weight, tire type, motor efficiency, speed, etc. To determine battery capacity we'll take the upper and lower end of our range goal, and multiply them by 250Wh/mile.
+When evaluating battery type and size we consider the energy consumption rate of the vehicle for typical driving.
+Many VW Bugs have been converted in the past with efficiency claims between 200 and 300 Watt-hour per mile (Wh/mi).
+Many variables contribute to this efficiency such as weight, tires, motor efficiency, speed, etc. To determine battery capacity we use the upper and lower ends of our range goal and multiply them by the estimated 250Wh/mile.